Leadership Team

 Committed to June 2024, Leadership Development Committee

-Photo of Mariana Program Director Marin – Bay Area Community Resources
+Photo of Mariana Industry Director – Bay Area Community Resources (BACR)

 Mariana Lopez Quintanilla is a native of Venezuela who started her journey in the educational field in 1998 working in early childhood education and academic support for students with ADHD.
-In 2007, she worked with refugee youth in Miami Dade County to ensure that families understood the educational system and that students received services that supported their academic and social development.
+In 2007, she worked with refugees and immigrant communities in Miami-Dade County.
+There she ensured that families understood the educational system and that students received services that supported their academic and social development.

 Post